recsyspolimi/leri2023/cfp.md

 Submission will be through Easychair at https://easychair.org/conferences/?conf=iir2022

-**A Special Prize will be awarded to the Best Papers selected by the Steering Committee of IIR.**

 ## Important Dates
 * **Submission website opens**: TBA
 * **Submission deadline**: May 21, 2022